tardate/LittleArduinoProjects/Electronics101/AudioLevelIndicatorKit/README.md

 R2 is included as recommended for LED supply voltages above 7V, as it limits the voltage drop across the LM3915 and therefore the power it needs to dissipate.

+### Mode Select

+Jumper pin terminals are provided to seect either the dot or bar display mode:

+* open: "dot" mode is where a single element lights to display the peak value
+* closed: "bar" mode is where all elements light up in bar-graph fashion

+Closing the jumper straps the LM3915 mode-select pin 9 to V+, putting it into "bar" mode.

 ## Construction

 ![Breadboard](./assets/AudioLevelIndicatorKit_bb.jpg?raw=true)